 A Thanks for contacting me, James.
 The information in this article should answer most of your questions, including how your credit score is determined, how to improve your credit score, how to understand credit card offers, and finally a couple credit card offers that may be beneficial to your situation.

 Caveat: You want to avoid credit cards or any products that promise you they will fix your score for you.
 The only way to improve your score is to make on time payments, reduce your debt to income ratio, and allow time to correct any past mistakes.
+If you aren’t sure where you stand on your credit, get a free FICO score with no credit card required so you can get a benchmark for where you are with your credit.

 Understanding how to improve your credit score